 Targeting Selected Markets

 Once a segment has been deﬁned, marketers need to target selected segments with appropriate marketing mix strategies.
 For example, if segmenting consumers according to demographics, a marketing message designed to target global youth would differ from the marketing message designed for baby boomers.
 The key for marketers is to effectively, efﬁciently, and proﬁtably reach the selected segment.
-There are three main approaches that can be adopted to target segments globally: 1) standardized market- ing, 2) niche marketing, and 3) multiple segment marketing.
+Three main approaches can be adopted to target segments globally: 1) standardized marketing, 2) niche marketing, and 3) multiple-segment marketing.